 Most of us spend our lives in forwarding movements.
 Let’s take a moment to think and analyze how we live our daily lives, how we maneuver through the endless tasks and become more aware of our daily actions and body shape.
 We drive vehicles which results in rounding of shoulders, closing off the chest, and forward motion of the body, desk-bounds jobs involve hunching over the computer screens that tightens the muscles of the body and creates tension in the chest.
 Thankfully, to correct our body shape, to heal our heart and to rejuvenate our spirits we have the natural healing system of yoga.

-The science of yoga consists of several heart opening yoga poses that expand the rib cage, perfect the posture, strengthen the shoulders, and energize the soul.
 Open your heart and shoulders with the practice of these best seven yoga asanas:

 1. Bow Pose (Dhanurasana): Lie on your stomach with your hands alongside your torso and legs extended behind.
 As you exhale, bend your knees and raise your legs up towards the hips.
 Reach back with your hands and catch hold off your feet.
 Keep your knees-hip-width apart.
 With an inhalation, lift your heels away from your posterior and thighs off the floor.
 Firm your shoulder blades and try to raise your heels as high as possible.
 Hold this pose for 30 seconds and slowly release.